Pair invariant mass to isolate background in the search for the chiral magnetic effect in Au+Au collisions at $\sqrt{s_{_{\rm NN}}}$= 200 GeV: Conclusions

-In summary, we report differential measurements of the reaction-plane-dependent azimuthal correlation of pion pairs ($\Delta\gamma$), sensitive to the topological-charge-induced chiral magnetic effect (CME) in QCD, as a function of the pair invariant mass ($\minv$).
-Resonance structures are observed in $\dg$($\minv$), indicating major background contributions.
+In summary, we report differential measurements of the reaction-plane-dependent azimuthal correlation of pion pairs ($\Delta\gamma$), sensitive to the topological-charge-induced chiral magnetic effect in QCD, as a function of the pair invariant mass ($\minv$).
+Resonance structures are observed in $\dg$($\minv$), indicating the dominance of background contributions in the previous inclusive $\dg$ measurements~\cite{Abelev:2009ad,Abelev:2009ac,Adamczyk:2014mzf}.
 At large $\minv$, where this background is significantly reduced, the $\Delta\gamma$ is also significantly smaller.
 To isolate the possible CME signal from background, event shape engineering by the sub-event method is used to determine the background shape in $m_{\rm inv}$.
 The background shape is used in a two-component fit to the $\dg$($m_{\rm inv}$) data, assuming it contains a $v_{2}$-independent signal in additional to the $v_{2}$-dependent background.
-Such a fit yields a $v_{2}$-independent signal of $\dg_{\rm signal}$ = (0.03 $\pm$ 0.06 $\pm$ 0.08) $\times10^{-4}$ in 20-50$\%$ centrality Au+Au collisions at 200 GeV, $(2\pm4\pm5)\%$ of the inclusive measurement of $\dg$($\minv>0.4$ GeV/$c^2$)=(1.58 $\pm$ 0.02 $\pm$ 0.02) $\times10^{-4}$, within pion $\pT=0.2-0.8$ \GeVc\ and averaged between pseudorapidity ranges of $-1<\eta<-0.05$ and $0.05<\eta<1$.
-This may represent a possible CME signal integrated over $\minv$, an upper limit of $0.23\times10^{-4}$, or $15\%$ of the inclusive result at $95\%$ confidence level.
+Such a fit yields a $v_{2}$-independent signal of $\dg_{\rm sig}$ = (0.03 $\pm$ 0.06 $\pm$ 0.08) $\times10^{-4}$ in 20-50$\%$ centrality Au+Au collisions at 200 GeV, $(2\pm4\pm5)\%$ of the inclusive measurement of $\dg$($\minv>0.4$ GeV/$c^2$)=(1.58 $\pm$ 0.02 $\pm$ 0.02) $\times10^{-4}$, within pion $\pT=0.2-0.8$ \GeVc\ and averaged between pseudorapidity ranges of $-1<\eta<-0.05$ and $0.05<\eta<1$.
+This represents an upper limit of $0.23\times10^{-4}$, or $15\%$ of the inclusive result, at $95\%$ confidence level for the possible CME signal integrated over $\minv$.
+This constitutes a report of an upper limit on the theoretically predicted CME at RHIC, with explicit isolation of background and under several assumptions.
+Theoretical inputs on the $m_{\rm inv}$ dependence of the CME as well as magnetic field calculations will be helpful to improve this upper limit in the future.